 The student as racist

-I wouldn’t have taken much note of my taxi driver’s ranting had it not been for a pig-ignorant, vain, histrionic Stirling University student writing an irrational opinion piece only days before in the Guardian newspaper.
-The article is venomous, partisan, and riddled with distortions.
-I will not name her.
-I would not want to give her a sliver of extra publicity for her preposterous deceitful and incompetent quick study of Scotland’s history.
+I wouldn’t have taken notice of my taxi driver’s ranting had it not been for a pig-ignorant, vain, histrionic Stirling University student writing a venomous opinion piece only days before in the Guardian newspaper.
+No names, I would not want to give her a sliver of extra publicity.

 She gave a nation’s humanity the finger.